Lara knew she was addicted to pills, but was in denial about her love addiction. She had to face it before she could love herself.

 I’ve done a trauma egg, a relationship chart, an in-depth examination of my entire childhood, and I’ve answered every single question in the 300-page booklet they gave me at treatment.
 I’m just so tired.
 I’m tired of looking this deeply and intimately at my history.
 I’ve got all these feelings, and now I really have nowhere to escape.
 For the first time in my sobriety, I’m addressing not only my issue with drugs, but my issues with love and men, and possibly even sex.

-I didn’t realize I was addicted to love, until I tried to stop abusing drugs.
-I discovered that if I’m unable to change my reality with drugs, then I’ll do so with men, specifically relationships.
+I didn’t realize I was addicted to love until I tried to stop misusing drugs.
+I discovered that when I was unable to change my reality with drugs, then I would do so with men, specifically relationships.
 I had a compulsive desire to be high and to escape my own feelings and emotions.
-I found myself involved in a game of addiction-transference and it was glaringly apparent to everyone, but me.
-I had been kicked out of rehab three times for getting in relationships with men.
+I found myself involved in a game of addiction transference, and it was glaringly apparent to everyone but me.
+I had been kicked out of rehab three times for getting into relationships with men.

-Every time I’ve tried to treat my drug addiction; I found myself falling mercilessly “in love” with another human.
+Every time I tried to treat my drug addiction I found myself falling mercilessly “in love” with another human.
 I don’t know how I picked my partner—all I know is that I become fixated on one person and I had to have them.
 The person became the big red center of a bullseye and I targeted them.
-My behavior was predatory, but that’s how one behaves when they need to survive.
+My behavior was predatory, but that’s how one behaves when they feel like they’re fighting to survive.
 Dopamine was my survival mechanism.